 At the heart of our work is teaching adult learners to read, write, and do basic math.
 That's because proficiency in these areas is a game-changer for people who are otherwise unable to attain employment, thrive in school, gain citizenship, and pursue other life opportunities.

-With a small professional staff and over 200 volunteers, Literacy Source provides nearly 25,000 hours of small group and individualized instruction for nearly 700 adult learners each year, including:
+With a small professional staff and about 300 volunteers, Literacy Source provides nearly 40,000 hours of small group and individualized instruction for nearly 800 adult learners each year, including:

 - Basic skills instruction in reading, writing, and math

 - English for Speakers of Other Languages (ESOL) for immigrants and refugees